-The living bridges provide a chance for great insight into the strength mechanisms of trees, growth for resilience, and engineering for extreme loading.
+As the only series of truly living structures in the world, these bridges provide a chance for great insight into the strength mechanisms of trees, growth for resilience, and engineering for extreme loading.
 As a symbiosis between human and natural engineering, they provide a vital piece of the puzzle of biomimetics, a crucial tool in 21st century engineering.

 The project will have five research outputs: